Crosslisted as: MCEN 4228/5228; CHEM 4751/5751; PHYS 7810-004/4810-001

 Texts (supplementary information):

-- Molecular Biology of the Cell 54th Edition, silver cover), By Alberts, et al., (any addition)
+- Molecular Biology of the Cell (any edition), By Alberts, et al.,

 --A good, encyclopedic biology text book.
-Very good for learning vocabulary but a little dry - Biochemistry (7th Edition, grey cover), By Berg, Tymoczko, Stryer, &, 2010 or equivalent
+Very good for learning vocabulary but a little dry - Biochemistry (any edition), By Berg, Tymoczko, Stryer, or equivalent

 - Physical Biology of the Cell, 2nd Edition, Phillips et al. (Excellent but more advanced)